Kate-Pol/Biodiversity-in-National-Parks/README.md

 ### 6. Conclusions
 ---
-Finally we can wrap up the project.
+Finally, we can wrap up the project.
 You can write a conclusion about your process and findings.

 Hint: